dslab-epfl/svshi/svshi/documentation/documentation.md

 In `check` mode, CrossHair uses symbolic execution to find whether _contracts_ hold or not for functions.
 Contracts are annotations in Python docstrings and are in fact pre- and post-conditions expressed as booleans expressions.
 The pre-conditions can restrict the range of values of the arguments and the post-conditions express what should hold at the end of the function execution (the special value `__return__` can be used to represent the value returned by the function).
 CrossHair then tries to find counterexamples, i.e. arguments values that satisfy the pre-conditions but violate the post-conditions.
 If no such counterexamples are found after a timeout or if all _discovered paths_ are covered, CrossHair considers the contracts to be valid.
 Crosshair outputs a special message if contracts are _valid over all paths_ meaning that all discovered paths were analysed and not that the timeout was hit.

 One caveat of CrossHair is the way it discovers paths.
-Indeed, as CrossHair discovers paths only by executing the function with these special proxy values as arguments, it only discovers all feasible paths for programs that are _deterministic_.
+Indeed, as CrossHair discovers paths only by **executing** the function with these special proxy values as arguments, it only discovers feasible paths for programs that are _deterministic_.
 That means that branches should not depend on external values other than arguments to be discoverable.
 Also, if a program has side effects, it could cause problems as they would be visible during the verification process.
 Crosshair does not perform any AST analysis or similar, it really just executes the program with special proxy values as arguments.

 CrossHair also requires the code to be typed.
 This is not really a limitation in our case as most of the code is generated so we add types automatically.
-We only require the developers to type `unchecked` functions.
+We only require the developers to type `unchecked` functions manually.

 CrossHair supports variables of type `int`, `bool`, `str` and `dict` at least [[18]](#18).
 We observe that it also supports `float`.
 CrossHair also supports `dataclasses` and custom classes if the attributes have one of the aforementioned types.
 During our experiments, we observe that counterexamples concerning `dict` were not found in almost all cases.
-We think that the available space is too large, accounting for the fact that Python dictionaries are heterogeneous and can have keys and values of any types (even different ones in the same dictionary).
+We think that the universe of values is too large, accounting for the fact that Python dictionaries are heterogeneous and can have keys and values of any types (even different ones in the same dictionary).

 ##### 4.3.3.2 CrossHair in SVSHI and code modification

 We develop here what we formally verify about applications written for SVSHI and how we modify them for the verification process to work.

 First of all, we need to define what are the properties that should be verified about the applications.
-As described in the [section about app generation](#421-app-generation), the developer writes 2 functions in an application: `iteration()` and `invariant()`.
+As described in the [section about app generation (Section 4.2.1)](#421-app-generation), the developer writes mainly 2 functions in an application: `iteration()` and `invariant()`.
 The `iteration()` function is the function that modifies the state of the installation (i.e., what implements the behaviour) while the `invariant()` is a function that returns a `bool` and represents an invariant about the physical installation that must stay valid at all times.

 When performing the verification, we have 2 sets of applications: the already installed one(s) and the one(s) being installed.
 The main idea is that we verify that the execution of the `iteration()` function of any application on a _valid state_ (i.e., the installation is in a state in which all `invariant()` functions of all applications of both sets are verified) returns a possibly different but still _valid_ state.
 This condition is more conservative than it could be.
 Indeed, it is possible that a particular set of applications is rejected even though the execution could be valid.
 This would occur if the execution of the `iteration()` functions in a particular order leads to a valid state but the state is in an _invalid state_ between two functions.
 We decide that this case should be rejected as well because of the event-based nature of our system.
 Indeed, it would lead to invalid states if the execution order changes.
 It also helps during the verification process using CrossHair and we will detail how.
 It is therefore possible to verify `iteration()` functions independently from each other.

-An important thing to note as this point is that we cannot verify that, given an invalid state, an app produces a valid state.
+An important thing to note as this point is that we cannot verify that, given an *invalid* state, an app produces a valid state.
 Indeed, for an app to produce a valid state from an invalid one, the invalid one must be from a particular subset of the universe of all states.
 This represents in fact the _functionality_ of the app.

 For example, let us take an application that turns a light on when a presence detector detects someone.
 The app would look like this: